 My daughter is not ready for this activity yet.
 She has very limited writing skills.
 But, I know that once she is a little more confident in writing, she’ll love figuring out each of the words.

-There are even two different versions: one with the middle vowel included on the task cards (under the images) and another with all three letters missing.
+There are even two different versions of the Write-the-Room early reading activity: one with the middle vowel included on the task cards (under the images) and another with all three letters missing.
 Thus, we can return to it twice at different times of the year.
-It’ll fit different stages of her early reading journey.
+It’ll fit different, incremental stages of her early reading journey.

-The bundles of activities are currently available by short vowel bundle and as a full set complete Mega bundle.
+The bundles of kindergarten reading activities are currently available by short vowel bundle and as a full set complete Mega bundle.
 You can get these at three locations.

 CVC Short a Centers and Games$4.00 Add to cart

 CVC Short e Centers and Games$4.00 Add to cart